temporalio/documentation/docs/node/getting-started.md

 - `npm run build.watch` - Watch files and compile on change (recommended because it's most convenient).
 - `npm run build` - Compile Typescript once (you will need to rerun this every time edit the code).

-> NOTE: `ts-node` does not work with our project structure since it changes `__dirname` which affects the automatic workflow and activity [registration](./hello-world#worker) and we don't support running typescript directly in the [workflow v8 isolates](./determinism#how-a-workflow-is-executed).
+> NOTE: `ts-node` does not work with our project structure since it changes `__dirname` which affects the automatic Workflow and Activity [registration](./hello-world#worker) and we don't support running typescript directly in the [Workflow v8 isolates](./determinism#how-a-workflow-is-executed).

 #### Run the Temporal server

 Download, install, and run the [Temporal server](https://docs.temporal.io/docs/server-quick-install) via docker-compose.
 It is easy to do and you can keep it running in the background while you build applications.

-#### Test your workflow
+#### Test your Workflow

-- Run the worker
+- Run the Worker

   ```sh
   npm start
   ```

-- Run a workflow
+- Run a Workflow

   ```sh
   node lib/worker/schedule-workflow.js